kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 #### Token Authentication

-When the following options are set to true, authentication using a bearer token is enabled for the reporting rest API.
+When the following options are set to true, authentication using a bearer token is enabled for the reporting REST API.
 Bearer tokens may come from serviceAccounts or users.

 - `reporting-operator.spec.authProxy.subjectAccessReviewEnabled`